diogotcorreia/master-thesis/docs/02-individual-plan.typ

 // Risks: Explain what can go wrong and delay or make the project impossible to conclude.
 Explain how you will deal with these problems.

 The proposed project is rather ambitious and it can certainly take more time than expected.
-The most likely scenario is that the tool developed as per @rq-tool-design[] cannot be fully completed on time, and will therefore be missing some features like automated validation, which can cascade into reduced data for @rq-widespread[] and @rq-cmp-pp[].
+It could happen that the tool developed as per @rq-tool-design[] cannot be fully completed in time, and would therefore be missing some features like automated validation, which can cascade into reduced data for @rq-widespread[] and @rq-cmp-pp[].

 If that is the case, it might be necessary to decrease the number of packages analysed in @rq-widespread[]